Jordan-Pierce/CoralNet-Toolbox/README.md

 > **Note**: If you have `torch` installed with `CUDA`, adding `-U` may trigger an regression to the CPU version.
 If this occurs, use `pip` to uninstall `torch` and `torchvision`, and re-install `CUDA` version.

+### MacOS Users

+Version `1.0.0` and greater relies heavily relies on a package (`PyQtADS`) that cannot be installed on your operating system.
+Please do not upgrade from `0.0.105` until this is resolved.

 -----

 ## 📚 Resources & Advanced Details